cheesegrits/filament-google-maps/README.md

 **IMPORTANT NOTE** - some features of this package could potentially drive up your API bill.
 If you have large tables that you display static maps on, and you clear your cache frequently.
-Or if you allow public access to your forms, and get hit by bots.
+Or if you allow public access to forms that use geocoding, and get hit by bots.

-We suggest you keep an eye on your API usage in the Google Console.
+We **strongly** suggest you set [usage quotas in your Google Console](https://console.cloud.google.com/projectselector2/google/maps-apis/quotas).
 We are not liable if you get a surprise bill!

 ### Components

-The FilamentGoogleMaps field displays (unsurprisingly) a Google map, with a comprehensive set of configuration options.
+The **FilamentGoogleMaps** field displays (unsurprisingly) a Google map, with a comprehensive set of configuration options.
 It supports coordinate updating both ways between map and form, as well as forward and reverse geocoding.

 ![Filament Google Maps Form](images/form-map.png)

-The FilamentGoogleMapsWidget displays a filterable set of locations from a model, with optional clustering, templatable labels, customizable icons, etc.
+The **FilamentGoogleMapsWidget** displays a filterable set of locations from a model, with optional clustering, templatable labels, customizable icons, etc.

 ![Filament Google Maps Widget](images/widget-maps.png)

-The FilamentGoogleMapsTableWidget displays a map widget, along with a Filament Table, and reacts to all filtering and searching on the table.
+The **FilamentGoogleMapsTableWidget** displays a map widget, along with a Filament Table, and reacts to all filtering and searching on the table.

 ![Filament Google Maps Table Widget](images/widget-table-map.png)

-The FilamentGoogleMapsColumn displays a customizable static map image, with the images cached locally to reduce API overhead.
+The **FilamentGoogleMapsColumn** displays a customizable static map image, with the images cached locally to reduce API overhead.

 ![Filament Google Maps Column](images/table-map.png)